A Notion of Uniqueness for the Adversarial Bayes Classifier: Main results

 As discussed in \cref{sec:background_bayes_classifiers}, a central goal of this paper is describing the regularity of adversarial Bayes classifiers and finding necessary conditions that hold for every $\e$ in one dimension.

-As an example of non-regularity, consider a data distribution defined by $p(x)=3/5$, $\eta(x) =1$ for $1\geq |x|>1/4$ and $p(x)=1/5$, $\eta(x)=0$ for $|x|\leq 1/4$ (see \cref{fig:degenerate} for an illustration of $p_0$ and $p_1$ for this distribution).
+As an example of non-regularity, consider a data distribution defined by $p_0(x)=1/5$, for $|x|\leq 1/4$ and $p_0(x)=0$ elsewhere; and $p_1(x)=3/5$ for $1\geq |x|> 1/4$ and $p_1(x)=0$ elsewhere (see \cref{fig:degenerate} for a depiction of $p_0$ and $p_1$).
 If $\e=1/8$, an adversarial Bayes classifier is $A=\Rset$.
-However, \emph{any} subset $S$ of $[-1/4+\e,1/4-\e]$ satisfies $R^\e(S^C)=R^\e(\Rset)$, and thus is an adversarial Bayes classifier as well.
+However, \emph{any} subset $S$ of $[-1/4+\e,1/4-\e]$ satisfies $R^\e(S^C)=R^\e(\Rset)$, and thus $S^C$ is an adversarial Bayes classifier as well.
 (These claims are rigorously justified in \cref{ex:degenerate}.)
-Thus there are many adversarial Bayes classifiers lacking regularity, but they all seem to be morally equivalent to the regular set $A=\Rset$.
+Consequently there are many adversarial Bayes classifiers lacking regularity, but they are all morally equivalent to the regular set $A=\Rset$.
 The notion of \emph{equivalence up to degeneracy} encapsulates this behavior.

 \begin{definition} Two adversarial Bayes classifiers $A_1$ and $A_2$ are \emph{equivalent up to degeneracy} if for any Borel set $E$ with $A_1\cap A_2\subset E\subset A_1\cup A_2$, the set $E$ is also an adversarial Bayes classifier.
-We say that that the adversarial Bayes classifier is \emph{unique up to degeneracy} if any two adversarial Bayes classifiers are equivalent up to degeneracy. \end{definition}
+The adversarial Bayes classifier is \emph{unique up to degeneracy} if any two adversarial Bayes classifiers are equivalent up to degeneracy. \end{definition}

 Due to \cref{lemma:union_intersection_adv_bayes}, to verify that an adversarial Bayes classifier is unique up to degeneracy, it suffices to show that if $A_1$ and $A_3$ are any two adversarial Bayes classifiers with $A_1\subset A_3$, then any set satisfying $A_1\subset E\subset A_3$ is an adversarial Bayes classifier as well.
-In the example presented above, the non-regular portion of the adversarial Bayes classifier could only be some subset of $D=[-1/4+\e,1/4-\e]$.
+In the example distribution discussed above (\cref{ex:degenerate}), the non-regular portion of the adversarial Bayes classifier could only be some subset of $D=[-1/4+\e,1/4-\e]$.
 The notion of `degenerate sets' formalizes this behavior. \begin{definition}

-A set $S$ is \emph{degenerate} for an adversarial Bayes classifier $A$ if for all Borel $E$ with $A-S\subset E\subset A\cup S$, the set $E$ is also an adversarial Bayes classifier. \end{definition}
+A set $D$ is \emph{degenerate} for an adversarial Bayes classifier $A$ if for every Borel set $E$ satisfying $A-D\subset E\subset A\cup D$, the set $E$ is also an adversarial Bayes classifier. \end{definition}

-Equivalently, a set $S$ is degenerate for $A$ if for all disjoint subsets $S_1,S_2\subset S$, the set $A\cup S_1-S_2$ is also an adversarial Bayes classifier.
+Equivalently, a set $D$ is degenerate for $A$ if for all disjoint subsets $D_1,D_2\subset D$, the set $(A\cup D_1)-D_2$ is also an adversarial Bayes classifier.
 In terms of this definition: the adversarial Bayes classifiers $A_1$ and $A_2$ are equivalent up to degeneracy iff the set $A_1\triangle A_2$ is degenerate for either $A_1$ or $A_2$.